 - Tax-Free Loans taken out against your whole life insurance policy’s cash value to use for your financial expenses.

-By the process of borrowing for yourself, repaying, and so on—simply by being your own bank, you earn the financial freedom and control of your money.
+By borrowing for yourself, repaying, and so on—simply by being your own bank—you earn financial freedom and control over your money.